Museums in the Adirondack area will entertain and educate groups

 The Hyde Collection

 The Hyde Collection in Glen Falls is a historic house and museum complex with a distinguished collection of art, featuring Old Masters, 19th-Century European and American art and Modern and Contemporary art.
-The museum offers works of American and European art that span almost 6,000 years of art from antiquity to the present.
+The museum offers works of American and European art that span almost 6,000 years from antiquity to the present.
 Open year-round, The Hyde features changing exhibitions in its five gallery spaces along with lectures, concerts, family activities, education programs and tours. (hydecollection.org)

 Fort Ticonderoga

 Experience the blend of history and natural beauty like nowhere else.
 Explore 2,000 acres of America’s most historic landscape located on the shores of Lake Champlain and nestled between New York’s Adirondack and Vermont’s Green Mountains in Ticonderoga.
 Explore one of North America’s finest collections of 18th-century military material culture.
 Exhibitions featuring art, weapons and equipment from North America and Europe highlight Ticonderoga’s signature stories and document warfare in Colonial and Revolutionary America.
-There are many tour options from Fort Ticonderoga Museum Tour and Breaking Ground Tour to the Scenic Boat Tour and Family Guided Tour. (fortticonderoga.org)
+There are many tour options from Fort Ticonderoga Guided Museum Tour and Breaking Ground Tour to the Scenic Boat Tour and Family Guided Tour. (fortticonderoga.org)

 Frederic Remington Art Museum